PoisotLab/MS_befwm_softwarenote/ms.md

 and other studies used the same mathematical model, implementations differ from study to study and none have been released.
-Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy flow throughout food webs, we present `befwm` (Bio-Energetic Food-Webs Model), a *Julia* package implementing @yodz92bsc bio-energetic model adapted for food webs [@will07hyi] with updated allometric coefficients [@bros06ase;
+Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy flow throughout food webs, we present `BioEnergeticFoodWebs` (Bio-Energetic Food-Webs Model), a *Julia* package implementing @yodz92bsc bio-energetic model adapted for food webs [@will07hyi] with updated allometric coefficients [@bros06ase;
 @brow04mte].